dignissimus/Copper/README.md

 ## About

-> Copper was made to make it possible for non-programmers to easily write simple scripts
+> Copper was made to make it easy for Developers to write simple scripts

 ## Usage
 ```javascript